Guide for Faculty Inventors

 - A US-based software company acquires the rights to use McGill-developed technology: Lifeline Software

-- A start-up company from McGill is acquired by a major international corporation: Carbicrete
+- A start-up company from McGill is receives major investment from an international corporation: Carbicrete

 - McGill research into an orphan drug enables a startup company to attract new investment: Laurent Pharma